mikaelvesavuori/aws-serverless-outbox-demo/README.md

 **For this next section the corresponding definition file is `serverless.yml`.**

-You'll note it's longer, but no longer contains the `ChangeProcessor`—this is, as expected, because we now use the Pipe to pass the data as events, instead of running a Lambda with somewhat complicated code to process the change data and emitting the events.
-An extra bonus is we use the input transformers to simplify the payloads that are used by receiving functions.
+You'll note the definition is longer, but no longer contains the `ChangeProcessor`—this is, as expected, because we now use the Pipe to pass the data as events, instead of running a Lambda with somewhat complicated code to process the change data and emitting the events.
+An extra bonus is we use [input transformers](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html) to simplify the payloads that are used by receiving functions.
 More importantly, we've now also gained the capability to more easily express what filters we want to use on the data before it ends up as an event.
-See `BookAddedPipe` and `BookRemovedPipe` for more details.
+See `BookAddedPipe` and `BookRemovedPipe` in the definition for more details.

 ---